 America’s 250th in the Appalachian Forest

-America’s 250th in the Appalachian Forest will commemorate the semiquincentennial of the founding of America through sharing the stories of the people, communities, and places that have shaped our region.
-AFNHA will be featuring America250 stories starting summer of 2023, through the summer of 2026.
+Americas250th in the Appalachian Forest is a series of events, exhibits, and projects, commemorating the semi-quincentennial of the founding of America through sharing the stories of the people, communities, and places that have shaped our region.
+AFNHA will be featuring America250 stories through the summer of 2026.
+We invite you to submit your stories of the people, places, and things that make the AFNHA region so special

 Power of Place: Engagement with places, land, and communities shape how we live, who we are, and what we consider significant to care for and preserve.